ktdreyer/ubuntu-hotfix/README.rst

 A tool to package up hotfixes for Red Hat Ceph Storage for Ubuntu.

-This tool uses `rhcephpkg <https://github.com/red-hat-storage/rhcephpkg>`_ to download hotfix builds from Red Hat's build storage system (`rhcephpkg
+This tool uses `rhcephpkg <https://github.com/red-hat-storage/rhcephpkg>`_ to download hotfix builds from Red Hat's build storage system (`chacra
-<https://github.com/red-hat-storage/rhcephpkg>`_), generate an apt repository
+<https://github.com/ceph/chacra>`_), generate a local apt repository with those
-with those builds (with `reprepro <http://mirrorer.alioth.debian.org/>`_), and assemble everything into a single tarball for customers.
+builds (using `reprepro <http://mirrorer.alioth.debian.org/>`_), and assemble everything into a single tarball for customers.

 Example
 =======